ConnerArdman/Code-Quality-Guide/README.md

   <a name="whitespace--spaces"></a><a name="10.1"></a>
   - [10.1](#whitespace--spaces) Use soft tabs (space character) set to 2, 3 or 4 spaces.
 You should use the same tab length across all of your files.

     **NOTE**: Please ask a TA for assistance if you are unsure of how to correct this.
+The settings are a bit hard to find in Atom, and this can mess up your indentation when turning in files on GitGrade.

   <a name="whitespace--before-blocks"></a><a name="10.2"></a>
   - [10.2](#whitespace--before-blocks) Place 1 space before the leading brace.